אִם יִרְצֶה הַשֵּׁם

 | Integration | CLI (cue vet), Go API, CI/CD native; complements OPA Rego |

-| Timeline | 8-12 weeks to production validation for pilot domain |
+| Timeline | 4-8 weeks to pilot validation for one domain; 6+ months to full production rollout |

 | Investment | Moderate training (constraint-based thinking); low infrastructure |

-| Risk reduction | Early defect detection, guaranteed constraint enforcement, audit evidence |
+| Risk reduction | Pre-deployment defect detection, guaranteed constraint enforcement, audit evidence |

 Business Outcomes